alexellis/awesome-baremetal/README.md

 * [Digital Rebar](https://rebar.digital) - "Digital Rebar is the data center automation, provisioning and infrastructure as code (IaC) platform designed with a cloud native architecture replacing Cobbler, Foreman, MaaS or similar technologies"
 * [foreman](https://github.com/theforeman/foreman) - "From provisioning and configuration to orchestration and monitoring, Foreman integrates with your existing infrastructure to make operations easier"
 * [ironic](https://github.com/openstack/ironic) "A service for managing and provisioning Bare Metal servers" - from OpenStack Foundation
+* [LinuxKit](https://github.com/linuxkit/linuxkit) - "A toolkit for building secure, portable and lean operating systems for containers" - PXE support, focus on immutable infrastructure.
 * [Lokomotiv](https://github.com/kinvolk/lokomotive-kubernetes) - "Lokomotive is a 100% open-source Kubernetes distribution from the folks at Kinvolk"
 * [MaaS](https://maas.io) - "Metal as a Service" by Canonnical
 * [Matchbox](https://matchbox.psdn.io) - "Matchbox is a service that matches bare-metal machines to profiles that PXE boot and provision clusters"